 §3.
 The City recognizes that employees must be New Jersey EMT certified.
-The City shall reimburse full-time employees and part-time employees who work at least 1,872 hours per year for only those continuing education units needed to recertify an EMT up to \$200 per year.
-To receive reimbursement for the continuing education units, the full-time employee must submit a certificate of successful completion to the Director of Fire or designee, along with a receipt from the educational program for the course provided.
-The City will reimburse for continuing education unit courses approved by the Certifying Agency, the New Jersey Department of Health, Office of Emergency Medical Services, said course reimbursement to be in accordance with City EMS Division Policy.
+The City shall reimburse employees for only those continuing education units needed to recertify an EMT up to \$200 per year.
+To receive reimbursement for the continuing education units, the employee must submit a certificate of successful completion to the Director of Fire or designee, along with a receipt from the educational program for the course provided.
+The City will reimburse for continuing education unit courses approved by the Certifying Agency, the New Jersey Department of Health, Office of Emergency Medical Services, said course reimbursement to be in accordance with City EMS Division policy.
 Continuing education units should be of a nature and description that benefit the City, EMS and quality of care provided to the residents of the City.